MrHeer/resume/public/resume_en_US.md

 ## ❤️ Contributions

 - [Ant Design](https://github.com/ant-design/ant-design): a set of enterprise UI design language and `React` component library.
 Distilled from the interaction language and visual style of enterprise-class middle and backend products.
 High-quality `React` components out of the box.
 I've been following the project for a long time, solving problems on an ongoing basis, and ranking in the top **50** contributors.
 I've had the pleasure of being a **Collaborator** at the library
 - [Mark Text](https://github.com/marktext/marktext): a simple and elegant open source `Markdown` editor, focused on speed and usability.
 Available for Linux, macOS, and Windows.
-I've been following the project for a long time, consistently solving problems, and have a top **5** contribution ranking.
+I've been following the project for a long time, consistently solving problems, and have a top **5** contribution ranking

 ---